ojensen5115/ojensen5115.github.io/_drafts/2018-07-13-olivers-reading-list.md

 permalink: /musings/olivers-reading-list
 ---

-Over the years I've come across a number of documents that I've read that I believe should be required reading for every human being, for various reasons.
+Over the years I've come across a number of documents that I think are excellent, for various reasons.
-Some deal with development, some deal with thinking, some deal with motivation, some are just plain interesting.
+Some deal with development, some deal with thinking, some deal with motivation, some deal with computers, some are just plain interesting.

 This lists is mostly for myself so that I can find the links when referring someone to one of them, but you're welcome to peruse it yourself as well: